ist356/assignment-05-jonahtafuri/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment was sort of time consuming for me to figure out.
+It was good practice in merging and data cleaning which I know to be a fundamental skill in data analysis.
+I wish that the column names in the surveys hadn't been the full question on the survey but I recognize that part of the data cleaning for larger projects likely would have been creating some sort of key for the actual questions to a set of simplified columns or something else.
+I have a project I am working on for my internship where I have a similar frustration.
+While this assignment took a while it wasn't too confusing, at one point I wasn't sure where to access the 'Timestamp' column of the survey questions because it only shows up when read into a dataframe for some reason.